What is a workplace adjustment?

 - The nature of business activities and size of the organisation

-- The cost of modifications to the physical work environment
+- The cost of making adjustments to your physical workplace

 - Modifications to work vehicles